Debt Consolidation: Can It Help If I'm Already Retired?

 Leveraging Your Home's Equity

 A personal loan may be a useful tool for debt consolidation for higher interest rate loans or credit card debt.
 With no collateral required to secure the loan, you could gain quick and easy access to funds to help you consolidate your debt.
-Your new, single monthly payment with a personal loan can speed up repayment and give you a bit of financial breathing room to build your savings while repaying the loan.
+Your new, single monthly payment with a personal loan could speed up repayment and give you a bit of financial breathing room to build your savings1 while repaying the loan.
 Remember to save the difference between what you were paying before along with your new, lower payment in a savings account.

 Credit Card Strategies

 Look for a credit card with a zero percent introductory annual percentage rate (APR) of at least a year.
 This way, you can transfer your existing balances to your new card, cut the interest you're paying to zero for a defined period, and pay down multiple credit cards on a new card.
 When researching cards, make sure you compare the introductory APR period and overall costs of card ownership (annual fees, ongoing interest rate after promotional period, etc.) before making the leap.
-Be sure to do your research when looking for a card - cards with a low continuing APR even after the into period is an important ] factor to consider.
+Be sure to do your research when looking for a card - cards with a low continuing APR even after the intro period is an important factor to consider.

 Navigating Student Loan Debt

 As you move forward to consider all of the options available for debt consolidation, always keep in mind that there can be a balance between debt and a fulfilling lifestyle.
-Debt consolidation can help you lower payments, free-up cash to move into savings each month, and speed your path toward low- to no-debt living as you achieve the financial freedom to enjoy the years ahead.
+Debt consolidation can help you lower payments, free up cash to move into savings each month, and speed your path toward low- to no-debt living as you achieve the financial freedom to enjoy the years ahead.